Apoka Tourism Centre

 Kidepo Valley and Kanangorok Hot Springs

 Through most of the year, shortage of surface water implies that less wildlife is seen within Kidepo Valley, although it is still definitely worth the drive to go to the dried out Kidepo River to walk along its 50 meter wide river bed comprised of white sand in between the banks blanketed with borassus palms.
 “Kidepo” means “to pick from below” and this valley was frequented by people traveling to collect fallen borassus fruits to use for fermenting when making palm beer.
-Kanangorok Hot Springs are located 11 kilometers past the Kidepo River along the Sudan border.
+While on a safari to Kidepo Uganda, you will enjoy Kanangorok Hot Springs are located 11 kilometers past the Kidepo River along the Sudan border.
 It is a marvelous place to sit down and observe the mountains far past the frontier.

 Mount Morungole towers to 2,750 meters and it is crossed by River Kidepo and River Narus which nourish the wildlife plus the natural habitat of this park.
 The Morungole Range defines the southern boundary of this park and soars from these plains a couple of kilometers north-east of Apoka.
 This area may be visited on foot in the company of a ranger.
 The slopes of the mountain are habitat to the IK people, who are the tiniest ethnic group found in Uganda, and have their own special culture.